isomerpages/gb-assist/_gov-assist/3c-grants.md

 <a href="https://www.imda.gov.sg/programme-listing/production-assistance" target="_blank" style="color:#037e8a">Find out more</a>

-#### Productivity Innovation Project
+#### Productivity Innovation Project (PIP)

 Construction related companies can defray the cost of technology adoption aimed to help reduce site workers or improve site productivity.

 <a href="https://www.bca.gov.sg/PIP/pip.html" target="_blank" style="color:#037e8a">Find out more</a>

-#### Productivity Solutions Grant
+#### Productivity Solutions Grant (PSG)

-The PSG  supports businesses in the adoption of prouductivity solutions.
-Businesses can choose from a list of pre-scoped solutions and receive up to 80% funding support for eligible costs.
+The PSG supports businesses in the adoption of productivity solutions.
+Businesses can choose from a list of pre-scoped solutions and receive up to 80% funding support for eligible costs from 1 April - 31 Dec 2020.

-<a href="/productivity-solutions-grant/" style="color:#037e8a">Find out more</a>
+<a href="https://govassist.gobusiness.gov.sg/productivity-solutions-grant/" target="_blank" style="color:#037e8a">Find out more</a>

-#### Quieter Construction Innovation Fund
+#### Quieter Construction Innovation Fund (QCIF)

-The QCIF aims to promote adoption of quieter construction equipment and innovate methods, in order to mitigate construction noise impact to the public so as to achieve a livable environment for all.
+The QCIF aims to promote adoption of quieter construction equipment and innovate methods, in order to mitigate construction noise impact to the public so as to achieve a liveable environment for all.

 <a href="https://www.nea.gov.sg/programmes-grants/grants-and-awards/quieter-construction-innovation-fund" target="_blank" style="color:#037e8a">Find out more</a>

+#### Research & Product Development courses

+This is a catalogue of SSG-supported courses on Research & Product Development.

+<a href="https://www.myskillsfuture.sg/content/portal/en/training-exchange/course-directory.html?fq=Course_Supp_Period_To_1%3A%5B2020-05-04T00%3A00%3A00Z%20TO%20*%5D&fq=IsValid%3Atrue&q=*%3A*&cat=fq%3DArea_of_Training_text_exact%3A(%22Research%20%26%20Product%20Development%22)&cattext=Research%20%26%20Product%20Development&cattype=undefined" target="_blank" style="color:#037e8a">Find out more</a>

 #### Research Innovation, Enterprise and Development

-EMA rolls out competitive grant calls which aims to address industry-relevant challenges and opportunities in the energy sector that lads to solutions for Singapore's energy challenges.
+EMA rolls out competitive grant calls which aims to address industry-relevant challenges and opportunities in the energy sector.

 <a href="https://www.ema.gov.sg/Industry_Energy_Research_and_Development.aspx" target="_blank" style="color:#037e8a">Find out more</a>

-#### RTW grant for Employees exceeding WIC Limits

-The RTW encourages eligible SMEs to assist and support their employees in the RTW programme to be able to return to work earlier, in a safe and productive capacity.
+#### Return to Work

+Return to Work (RTW) is an initiative that pairs injured employees with dedicated RTW coordinators from public hospitals.
+This voluntary programme enables timely return of injured employees to work safely.

-<a href="https://www.wshc.sg/files/wshc/upload/cms/file/RTW_Application_Terms_Conditions.pdf" target="_blank" style="color:#037e8a">Find out more</a>
+<a href="https://www.wshc.sg/returntowork" target="_blank" style="color:#037e8a">Find out more</a>

-#### RTW Grant for Workplace Adjustment
+#### Senior Worker Early Adopter Grant (SWEAG)

-The RTW encourages eligible SMEs to assist and support their employees in the RTW programme to be able to return to work earlier, in a safe and productive capacity.
+Provides funding support to companies that increase their own retirement and re-employment ages ahead of the legislated changes.

-<a href="https://www.wshc.sg/files/wshc/upload/cms/file/RTW_Application_Terms_Conditions.pdf" target="_blank" style="color:#037e8a">Find out more</a>
+<a href="https://www.mom.gov.sg/about-us/budget-highlights-2020" target="_blank" style="color:#037e8a">Find out more</a>

 #### Service Industry Transformation Programme (SITP)

 This programme aims to support lifestyle sector enterprises in their transformation efforts and to uplift organisational capabilities in innovation, job redesign and manpower planning.

-<a href="https://www.wsg.gov.sg/programmes-and-initiatives/service-industry-transformation-programme.html?_ga=2.188160232.1350925244.1585126833-1444146672.1584946395" target="_blank" style="color:#037e8a">Find out more</a>
+<a href="https://www.wsg.gov.sg/programmes-and-initiatives/service-industry-transformation-programme.html" target="_blank" style="color:#037e8a">Find out more</a>

-#### SkillsFuture Enterprise Credit
+#### SkillsFuture Enterprise Credit (SFEC)

-To encourage enterprises to transform and invest in capabilities of their employees, eligible employers can receive a one-off $10,000 credit to cover up to 90% out-of-pocket expenses on qualifying costs.
+The SFEC aims to encourage employers to invest in both enterprise and workforce transformation.
+Eligible employers will receive $10,000 credit to cover up to 90% out-of-pocket expenses on qualifying costs.

-<a href="https://www.skillsfuture.sg/sfec" target="_blank" style="color:#037e8a">Find out more</a>

-#### SkillsFuture Mid-Career Enhanced Subsidy

-The SkillsFuture Mid-Career Enhanced Subsidy supports and encourages mid-career Singaporeans to upskill and reskill, lifelong learning and helps Singaporeans stay responsive to a changing workplace.

-<a href="https://www.skillsfuture.sg/enhancedsubsidy" target="_blank" style="color:#037e8a">Find out more</a>
+<a href="https://www.enterprisesg.gov.sg/financial-assistance/grants/for-local-companies/skillsfuture-enterprise-credit" target="_blank" style="color:#037e8a">Find out more</a>

-#### Southeast Asia Co-Production Grant
+#### Southeast Asia Co-Production Grant (SCPG)

 The SCPG encourages film talent in Singapore and SEA region to jointly produce quality feature files by providing support of up to $250,000 or 50% of qualifying costs.
 Feature files should be 70 minutes or longer.

 <a href="https://www.imda.gov.sg/programme-listing/Southeast-Asia-Co-Production-Grant" target="_blank" style="color:#037e8a">Find out more</a>

+#### Special Situation Fund for Startups (SSFS)

+Provide financing support for promising startups based in Singapore, by investing private sector co-investors on a 1:1 basis.

+<a href="https://www.enterprisesg.gov.sg/media-centre/media-releases/2020/june/edbi-and-seeds-capital-to-provide-s$285-million-in-financing-to-promising-startups-to-tide-through-covid-19-period" target="_blank" style="color:#037e8a">Find out more</a>

 #### Start Digital